petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Key concepts:

 1. The project is the most important entity and should contain all related files.
-This is also known as the
+This is sometimes called the
    ["full compendium of artifacts"](https://nap.nationalacademies.org/read/25303/chapter/7#67) and includes things like code, data, notes, config files, CAD files, figures, tables,